Embedded-AMS/EmbeddedProto/README.md

 # Introduction

-Embedded Proto is a C++ implementation of [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) dedicated for micro controllers.
-This means the implementation focuses on a small footprint and low memory usage.
+Embedded Proto is a C++ implementation of [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) dedicated to microcontrollers.
+The implementation focuses on a small footprint and low memory usage.
 No dynamic memory allocation is used to make the code predictable.
-To further improve the reliability of the code it is automatically checked to be in line with the [MISRA C++](https://www.misra.org.uk/Activities/MISRAC/tabid/171/Default.aspx) guideline.

-What are protocol buffers?
-Quoting from the [website](https://developers.google.com/protocol-buffers):
-> Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
-You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages

-In a .proto file you define the structure of your message.
-Next you use the protocol buffers compiler *protoc* to generate source code.
-This code you can use in your project.
-Protoc natively supports many different programming languages.
-Your colleague working in a different language can thus use the same message structure.
-When one of you updates the structure just rerun *protoc* to get the latest source code.
+Unit tests and static code analysis are used to improve the reliability of the code.

-Natively however protocol buffers are not suitable for micro controllers.
+Natively, protocol buffers are not suitable for microcontrollers.
 The C++ generated is written for server and desktop processors.
-This is where Embedded offers a alternative.
-Embedded Proto is a plugin for *protoc* generating C++ code suitable for micro controllers.
-In this way Embedded provides an easy to use interface to exchange data between embedded devices and the out side world.
-Specifying the data format between your IOT device and other devices, servers, apps or desktop applications in a standardized way.
+This is where Embedded offers a solution.
+Embedded Proto is a plugin for *protoc* generating C++ code suitable for microcontrollers.
+In this way, Embedded Proto provides an easy-to-use interface to exchange data between embedded devices and the outside world.
+Specify the data format between your IoT device and other devices, servers, apps, or desktop applications in a standardized way!

 This document details the following:
 * What is new